Together-Java/ModernJava/src/methods/unreachable_statements.md

 }
 ```

-[^trick]: This _will_ always run, but Java chooses to not figure that out.
+[^trick]: This _will_ always return before the `println`, but Java chooses to not figure that out.
 It can't be smart enough to see through every `if`, so it doesn't try for any of them.